Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: Results

-Left panel of Fig.\ref{plot4} describes the variations of the ratio $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ with the mass ($M_{\psi}$) of the dark matter component $\psi$ for different values of the gauge coupling $g_{\rm X}$ and the mass ($M_S$) of $S$.
-The green band represents the variations for $g_{\rm X} = 0.20$, $M_{S}=35$ GeV while the red and blue coloured bands are for two different values of $M_{S}$ namely, $35$ and $30$ GeV respectively with the same gauge coupling $g_{\rm X}=0.25$.
-From this figure (left panel of Fig. \ref{plot4}) it appears that the contributions of the heavier dark matter component $\psi$ to the overall dark matter density increase with its mass $M_{\psi}$ and gauge coupling $g_{\rm X}$.
-However, the quantity $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ remains nearly same for the variations of the mass of the lighter dark matter component $S$ from 30 GeV to 35 GeV.
-This increment of $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ is evident from Eq. (\ref{sigma-psi}) which indicates that the annihilation cross section of $\psi$ for the channel $\psi \bar{\psi} \rightarrow S S^\dagger$ increases with both $M_{\psi}$ and $g_{\rm X}$.
+\paragraph{} Left panel of Fig. \ref{plot4} describes the variations of the ratio $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ with the heavier dark matter mass ($M_{\psi}$) for different values of the gauge coupling $g_{\rm X}$ and the mass ($M_S$) of $S$.
+The red band represents the variations for $g_{\rm X} = 0.25$, $M_{S}=35$ GeV while the green and blue coloured bands are for two different values of $M_{S}$ namely, $30$ and $35$ GeV respectively with the same gauge coupling $g_{\rm X}=0.30$.
+From this figure (left panel of Fig. \ref{plot4}) it appears that the contribution of the heavier dark matter component $\psi$ to the overall dark matter density increases with its mass $M_{\psi}$.
+However, the ratio $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ decreases with $g_{\rm X}$ and remains nearly same for the variations of the mass of the lighter dark matter component $S$ from 30 GeV to 35 GeV.
+This increment of $\frac{\Omega_{\psi}h^2}{\Omega_{\rm T}h^2}$ is evident from Eqs. (\ref{psipsiz1z1}, \ref{sigma-psi}) which indicate that the annihilation cross sections of $\psi$ for the channels $\psi \bar{\psi} \rightarrow Z^{\prime} Z^{\prime}$, $S S^\dagger$ decrease with $M_{\psi}$.
+On the other hand as the annihilation cross sections of these two channels are proportional to $g^4_{\rm X}$ therefore the fractional contribution of $\psi$ to the total relic density decreases with $g_{\rm X}$.
 The right panel of Fig. \ref{plot4} represents how the range of allowed values of $M_{H}$ vary with the mass of $S$ for $M_{\psi}=100$ GeV.
 Needless to mention that, for not only each point in the right panel of Fig. \ref{plot4} but for every other plots given in both panels of Figs. \ref{plot1} - \ref{plot4}, all the possible constraints discussed in the Section \ref{model} namely, the vacuum stability bounds, the relic density constraints, the constraints obtain from the results of dark matter direct detection experiments and LHC etc. are always satisfied.

+{\bf Signal strength of the scalar $H$}- We have also computed the signal strength of the scalar boson $H$ for its various allowed decay channels ($H\rightarrow X \bar{X}$).
+The signal strength ($R^{\prime}_{X\bar{X}}$) of $H$ for a particular decay mode is defined as the ratio of production cross section times the branching ratio of that decay channel of $H$ with the SM expectation of these quantities.
+Thus the signal strength of $H$ can be expressed as